 - Using sharp shears, cut a 6- to 8-inch new growth of softwood stem.
 It should have hardened slightly.
 Get a branch that has leaves on the end.
 Only keep the end leaves; remove the rest.

 - Plant the cut end down in a rooting soil of equal parts peat moss, coarse sand, and perlite.
 For increased success with rooting, dip the cut end in rooting hormone.

 - Moisten with water but don't oversaturate the soil.

-Grafting involves joining the rootstock of a closely related species with the "scion" or upper stock of a cultivar that you're trying to grow.
+Grafting should be done in the winter.
+It involves joining the rootstock of a closely related species with the scion or upper stock of the cultivar.
 Although grafting is most often best left to tree professionals, you can attempt it yourself.
 Here's how to do it:

 - Start with a two-year seedling that you previously started.
 The trunk must be at least 1/8-inch diameter.
 You'll need a sharp grafting knife.

 - Pull the base plant out of dormancy for about a month by putting it in a warmer location.